-This Couple Got Married During A New York City Blackout & It Was Still Stunning
+This Couple Got Married During A NYC Blackout, & It Was So Romantic

 It's hard to find a wedding that's gone off without a hitch.
 It seems like something always goes down — whether it's small like the caterer forgetting the napkins, or something bigger, like, IDK, a whole city-wide blackout!
 Such was the case when this couple got married during a New York City blackout on Saturday, July 13.
 If the thought of that made you shudder, you're not alone.
 Imagine spending months planning your wedding, only to have it literally go dark when you make it down the aisle.
 It could've been a total nightmare, but the couple made the best of the situation, and the results were so sweet.